Bandini (film)

-Bandini (Hindi: बन्दिनी, translation: Imprisoned) is a 1963 Hindi drama film directed and produced by Bimal Roy, the man who directed classics such as Do Bigha Zameen and Devdas.
-Bandini stars Nutan, giving one of the most acclaimed roles of her career, her performance in the film is regarded among the best performances ever given by an actress of Hindi cinema. along with Ashok Kumar and Dharmendra as leads, and explores the human conflicts of love and hate intertwined in the mind of Kalyani (Nutan).
-Nutan, who had worked with Roy in Sujata (1959), was persuaded to ace in the film.
-The movie tells the story of a woman prisoner serving life imprisonment for murder, Kalyani, the all suffering, selfless, sacrificing and strong, yet weak Indian woman.
+Bandini (translation: Prisoner) is a 1963 Hindi drama film directed and produced by Bimal Roy.
+It stars Nutan, Ashok Kumar and Dharmendra.
+The film tells the story of a woman prisoner serving life imprisonment for murder, Kalyani, the all-suffering, selfless, sacrificing and strong yet weak Indian woman.
 She must make a choice between two very different men, Devendra (Dharmendra), the loving prison doctor, and Bikash (Ashok Kumar), a man from her past.

 The film is based on the Bengali novel Tamasi by Jarasandha (Charu Chandra Chakrabarti), a former jail superintendent who spent much of his career as a jailor in Northern Bengal, and wrote many fictional versions of his experiences.

-Bandini was the tenth highest grosser of the year and was declared a 'Semi Hit' at Box Office India, though it received not just critical acclaim, but also swept that year's Filmfare Awards, winning six awards in all, including the top awards of Best Film and Best Director, as well as Best Actress, and is still considered a landmark movie of the 1960s, especially being the last feature film of the director Bimal Roy, a master of realism.
+Bandini was the tenth highest grosser of the year and was declared a 'Semi Hit' by Box Office India.
+It swept that year's Filmfare Awards, winning six awards in all, including the top awards of Best Film and Best Director, as well as Best Actress, and is still considered a landmark movie of the 1960s, especially being the last feature film of the director Bimal Roy.